moccalotto/kaos/_rulebook/main.md

 Circumstances can affect the difficulty of tests;
 a Standard Test that is made *harder* by circumstances becomes a Hard Test.
 Conversely, a Hard Test that is made *easier* becomes a Standard Test.
-The modifiers do nok stack; a Hard Test cannot become an Easy test, even if two different circumstances make that test *easier*.
+The modifiers do not stack; a Hard Test cannot become an Easy test, even if two different circumstances make that test *easier*.
 If both the *harder* and *easier* modifiers apply to the same test (no matter how many times each modifier applies) the